Lesson 2: Blinking an LED

 What’s the maximum amount of current a digital output pin can supply?

 According to Section 28.1 in the ATmega328P datasheet, anything beyond these limits “may cause permanent damage to the chip”.
 The maximum total current draw across all I/O pins together should not exceed 200mA.
-Again, this limit is not a concern for our introductory lessons (unless you deviate significantly from them).
+This is the same limit for the ATmega32U4.

 Importantly, once you configure a digital I/O pin as OUTPUT, do not connect it directly to GND or \(V_{CC}\) or you may damage the microcontroller (typically, just that particular pin will be damaged).
 So, for example, if you’ve accidentally connected Pin 3 directly to 5V and write pinMode(3, OUTPUT); digitalWrite(3, LOW);, a whole bunch of current will “sink” into Pin 3 and potentially damage the pin.